 Subscribers to the journalist mailing list must adhere to the following embargo policy:

 - Embargo time: Journalists must not make embargoed information public in any format, including print media, television, radio, or via the Internet, before the date and time specified by the Broad Institute.
 Precise embargo dates accompany all advanced materials.

 - Sharing embargoed information: Journalists may not redistribute embargoed information within or outside their news organization with the following exception: sharing embargoed papers with experts in the field for the purpose of obtaining relevant commentary.
 These materials must be clearly labeled with the embargo date and time, and journalists are responsible for ensuring that all third parties honor the embargo date.

 - Supporting materials: Supporting materials and multimedia provided by the Broad Institute, such as images, logo, audio, and video, must be credited to the appropriate source.
 These materials may not be used to illustrate stories unrelated to the Broad Institute without permission.

 - Failure to adhere to this policy will result in revocation of access to all future embargoed material from the Broad Institute.

 Other ways to stay informed

 We have several ways of sharing our news with the general public, as soon as it’s publicly available:

-- RSS feed: Subscribe to our news RSS feed to receive up-to-the-minute news stories and press releases, or our blog RSS feed to receive other important stories and announcements.
+- RSS feed: Subscribe to our news and blog RSS feed to receive up-to-the-minute news stories and press releases, as well as other important stories and announcements.

 - Twitter: Follow @broadinstitute, where we'll share our latest news, information about upcoming talks and events at the institute, and videos available on our YouTube channel.